Admiral-Enigma/matterport-dl-improved/README.md

 - Existing files are skipped to allow resuming interrupted downloads
 - Missing skybox images are reported but don't stop the entire process
 - Temporary files are automatically cleaned up after conversion

+## Disclaimer

+This script is 100% vibe coded, I take no responsability for anything.
+It builts on previous scripts by [fdd4s](https://github.com/fdd4s).
+This script is in no way shape or form associated with or endorsed by Matterport LLC